cs59/Dylib-to-Deb-Converter/README.md

 Then run 'sudo ./Deb-Creator.sh'.
 Place path of dylib file and select version you want to.
 Then select whether to make deb for rootfull or rootless environment.
-After done creating deb. you can locate the deb in /var/mobile in root.
+After done creating deb. you can locate the deb in /var/mobile in root or in Desktop if using macOS.

+PS: if file is not executing in macos terminal even with the above commands, then type "sudo drag&drop.shFile" then click Enter.

 # Important
 Make sure dpkg and bash is installed.